 }

-This component use the useEffect hook to update itself (via fetching some info) and we use the useState hook to create and save the state of the component.
+This component uses the useEffect hook to update itself (via fetching some info) and we use the useState hook to create and save the state of the component.

-You can also have high order component when for example you have a list for data for which each will be rendered via another component.
-So once you mastered the syntax, you’ll be able to go fancy with those.
+You can also have a high-order component when, for example, you have a list of data for which each will be rendered via another component.
+So once you’ve mastered the syntax, you’ll be able to go fancy with those.

 Class Component

-The class component makes up for more controlled (handle props, state and lifecyle methods) and verbose component.
-Here is an example component with it’s most used capabilities:
+The class component makes up for a more controlled (handle props, state and lifecycle methods) and verbose component.
+Here is an example component with its most used capabilities:

 export default class ClassComponent extends React.Component {